 "Suddenly, that simple question turned into an email thread with 30 responses and 20 participants.
 I felt ignored and challenged in what was supposed to be my responsibility, and the whole company was watching.
 I still thought I was right, but others had valid points too.
 Most of all, I didn't want to feel dumb, and I also didn't want to come across as an idiot.
 All I ever wanted was the best for the company."

 Uncertainty spawns dissidence.
 In a startup environment, things move fast.
 Not only because the company is small and you have to gain traction in the market before others, but also because the path to success is unknown.
 The CEO keeps speaking about product-market fit because the company is still not in Auto-growth mode.
 This uncertainty brings multiple options to the table to every area: do we try flyers or door-to-door sales?
 Do we enhance a previous version of the product or start anew?
 Which are the best KPIs?
 Outsource or in-source?
 Trial a new business line or keep it all-in on the current idea?
 What stuff should we kill?
 Multiple ideas have different backers from Marketing, Ops, IT.
-You may frequently find that your ideas get discussed by other departments, who disagree on your views!
+Even investors, board members and customers will have different options.
+At any role, you will be asked about your ideas around a topic, and those will be discussed and evaluated by other departments and in other realms, and others will disagree on your views!
 Shocker!